 The only time I would really worry about my dog getting sick from a squirrel was if they found one that was already dead and ate it.

 A dead squirrel that has been rotting for a few days could be infested with a whole new selection of parasites or even be a lovely source of food poisoning.
-Expect some nasty smells and a lot of diarrhea.
+If that poison gets into your dog’s system, expect some nasty smells and a lot of diarrhea.

 The bigger concern would be if the squirrel had died because it had been poisoned by one of my neighbors.
 It is illegal to poison squirrels but some people still do it as a measure of last resort.
 Squirrels can invade attics to make nests to raise babies and cause a lot of property damage in the process.